berkebakkaloglu/ApexWidgets/README.md

 # ApexWidgets
-## DelegateApprovers
+## DelegateApproversSchedule
-DelegateApprovers uses a custom sObject to schedule specific time periods to delegate Approval Processes from one User to another.
+DelegateApproversSchedule uses a custom sObject to schedule specific time periods to delegate Approval Processes from one User to another.

 The sObject is called Approval_Delegation__c with the following custom fields:
   * Delegator__c -> Lookup(User): The user who will be delegating their approval processes